fated/ObjectFactory/README.md

 ### ClassSpy

-DfObjectFactory use ClassSpy to find specific constructor, find specific methods and find specific fields.
+ObjectFactory use ClassSpy to find specific constructor, find specific methods and find specific fields.
 We move some default logic into the interface, so users can easily override them to satisfy their own requirements.

 ClassSpy provides three main APIs and some auxiliary methods as below: